RichardDominik/AICITY2021_Track2_DMT/README.md

 	- swin_base_patch4_window12_384_22kto1k.pth can be downloaded from [here](https://github.com/SwinTransformer/storage/releases/download/v1.0.0/swin_base_patch4_window12_384_22kto1k.pth)
 ## Trainint and Test

-We utilize 1 GPU (32GB) for training.
 You can train and test one backbone as follow.

 ```bash
 # ResNext101-IBN-a